 Single topical modules may be subject to temporary embargo provisions and may not be part of the dataset distributed by the archive(s) at any one time.

-DBK-Download - free of charge download of microdata analysis files (SPSS or STATA) and questionnaires via the data catalogue entry (study description).
+Data Catalogue Download - free of charge download of microdata analysis files (SPSS or Stata) and questionnaires via the data catalogue entry (study description).
 All Eurobarometer data catalogue entries are also listed by groups:

 The complete Eurobarometer collection (Standard & Special Eurobarometer) on DVD-R can be ordered via dataservices(at)gesis(dot)org.
 These orders are subject to handling charges of 50 € per DVD-R plus 5 € shipping costs.

-For accessing data through Data Catalogue (DBK), you need to sign in with user name (your e-mail address) and password.
+For accessing data through data catalogue you need to sign in with user name (your e-mail address) and password.
 New users have to register first.

 Bibliographic citation of Eurobarometer primary data is required, whenever analysis results are used for publications.
 All necessary information can be looked up in the respective GESIS Data Catalogue entry (study description).
 A typical example for a correct citation of Eurobarometer micro data would be: